 Cytosolic DNA Sensing Promotes Macrophage Transformation and Governs Myocardial Ischemic Injury

-Results—We report that ischemic myocardial injury, and the resulting release of nucleic acids, activates the recently described cGAS (GMP-AMP synthase)-STING (stimulator of interferon genes) pathway.
-Animals lacking cGAS display significantly improved early survival post-MI, diminished pathological remodeling including ventricular rupture, enhanced angiogenesis, and preserved ventricular contractile function.
-Furthermore, cGAS loss-of-function abolishes the induction of key inflammatory programs such as iNOS and promotes the transformation of macrophages to a reparative phenotype, which results in enhanced repair and improved hemodynamic performance.
+Results: We report that ischemic myocardial injury, along with the resulting release of nucleic acids, activates the recently described cyclic GMP-AMP synthase–stimulator of interferon genes pathway.
+Animals lacking cyclic GMP-AMP synthase display significantly improved early survival after myocardial infarction and diminished pathological remodeling, including ventricular rupture, enhanced angiogenesis, and preserved ventricular contractile function.
+Furthermore, cyclic GMP-AMP synthase loss of function abolishes the induction of key inflammatory programs such as inducible nitric oxide synthase and promotes the transformation of macrophages to a reparative phenotype, which results in enhanced repair and improved hemodynamic performance.

-Conclusions—These results reveal, for the first time, that the cytosolic DNA receptor cGAS functions during cardiac ischemia as a pattern recognition receptor in the sterile immune response.
-Further, we report that this pathway governs macrophage transformation, thereby regulating post-injury cardiac repair.
-As modulators of this pathway are currently in clinical use, our findings raise the prospect of new treatment options to combat ischemic heart disease and its progression to heart failure.
+Conclusions: These results reveal, for the first time, that the cytosolic DNA receptor cyclic GMP-AMP synthase functions during cardiac ischemia as a pattern recognition receptor in the sterile immune response.
+Furthermore, we report that this pathway governs macrophage transformation, thereby regulating postinjury cardiac repair.
+Because modulators of this pathway are currently in clinical use, our findings raise the prospect of new treatment options to combat ischemic heart disease and its progression to heart failure.

 - Received August 9, 2017.